 There are quite a few permits for horizontal drilling in 8N-7W just to the east so someone might be eyeing the township to the west.
 Citizen is drilling for Miss/Woodford.
 Section 17 is part of the North East Verden Unit so shallow production may be holding the current wells.

 Yes.
 The person contacting us, who works for a broker/agent land company, now owns 60% of all rights to the 80 acres and says that we will be receiving a partition suit.
-Per the warranty deed contract that I would have to sign to sell, I would receive $1250 for all right, title and interest in and to the following real property and premises…and the location is listed (as seen in my original post).
+Per the warranty deed contract that I would have to sign to sell, I would receive $1250 for all right, title and interest in and to the following real property and premises… and the location is listed (as seen in my original post).
 I have never seen an appraisal of the property but feel that the offered amount is very low even for a property owned by multiple owners.

 In Oklahoma in a partition action there are commissioners appointed.
 Their job is to see if the property can be divided equitably between the co-owners.
-I had a case where two parties were involved with a 320 acre tract and each got 160.
+I had a case where two parties were involved with a 320-acre tract and each got 160.
 However, sometimes there is not a way to partition fairly for a variety of reasons.
 For example, if two people co-owned a home a partition would be inequitable and impossible to divide.
-Other times the property has features that would cause one party to get the a useless property even if the acreage was even.
-Imagine a 10 acre tract co-owned by 43 people.
+Other times the property has features that would cause one party to get a useless property even if the acreage was even.
+Imagine a 10-acre tract co-owned by 43 people.
 When a property cannot be partitioned “in-kind” by carving out tracts, then the commissioners set a valuation on the property.
 Any of the owners can elect to take the whole property by paying that amount less their pro-rata share.
 The non-electing owners receive their proportionate share of the proceeds (less costs and fees).
-But if none of the owners elects to take the property or if two or more elect to take the property; then property goes to sheriff’s sale.
+But if none of the owners elects to take the property or if two or more elect to take the property, then the property goes to sheriff’s sale.
 Any owners or non-owners can bid on the property.
-The highest bid (of 2/3rds of the appraised value or higher) becomes the owner.
+The highest bid (of two-thirds of the appraised value or higher) becomes the owner.

 So, a partition action can result in the forced sale of property.